About Young Guns

 Young Guns recognizes the vanguard of creative professionals 30 years of age and under.
-Founded in 1996, it has grown to become one of the most coveted awards for young creatives around the globe.
+Founded in 1996, the portfolio-based competition has grown to become one of the most coveted awards for young creatives aroundthe globe.
 For many, being named a Young Guns winner is a sure sign of a skyrocketing career, as well as a source of validation for all of the stressful days and sleepless nights that have come with early successes.

 Young Guns is more than just a collection of winning classes; it now comprises a community network of rebels and prodigies, unsung heroes and rising stars.
 Over the years, our roster has grown to include some exceptional talent, among them Stefan Sagmeister (YG1), Rei Inamoto (YG4), James Victore (YG1), Jessica Walsh (YG8), Alli Truch (YG2), Julia Hoffman (YG4), Deanne Cheuk (YG4), Jon Contino (YG9), Scott Stowell (YG3), Lindsay Ballant (YG7), and Alex Trochut (YG6).
 Now under the umbrella of The One Club for Creativity, Young Guns aims to continue the tradition of elevating exceptionally talented young creatives, shining a spotlight on their past and future accomplishments.

 While the honor of being named a Young Guns winner is career-changing on its own, we are proud to have introduced additional accolades for winners over the years.